foxdonut/meiosis/helpers/setup/README.md

 ### Common Setup

-You can use a setup other than Patchinko or Function Patches with `common.setup`.
+For a setup other than the supported libraries, you can use `meiosis-setup/common`.
 All you need to do is specify the `accumulator` function and, optionally, the `combine` function:

 - `accumulator`: `f(state, patch) => updatedState`.
 This function gets the latest state and the patch (the patch being in whatever form you decide to use), and returns the updated state.

     For example, with Patchinko, the `accumulator` is `O`.

+    With Mergerino, the `accumulator` is `merge`.

     With Function Patches, the `accumulator` is `(state, patch) => patch(state)`.